 Winky Wright, who’d earlier lost to an undefeated Vargas, finally got his just dues after beating Mosley twice and then giving Trinidad a boxing lesson, before losing to the scourge of the bunch, Hopkins.
 Quartey even made a comeback five years after losing to Vargas, scoring three wins before dropping a controversial decision to Vernon Forrest and finally calling it a day after losing again to Winky Wright.
 Forrest also claimed another title at 154 pounds after beating Quartey, but was tragically murdered while still champion, in 2009.

 All in all, including the original welterweight quartet plus the fights that branched off from them involving Mosley, Forrest, Mayorga, Vargas, Wright and Hopkins, there were a total of 28 bouts over a period of eighteen years, beginning with De La Hoya vs Whitaker in April 1997 and ending when Mosley and Mayorga, long over the hill, fought for a second time in August 2015.
-Whether today’s welterweight division could ever spawn a similarly memorable string of tilts remains to be seen, but at the moment, and with the added complication of COVID-19, things don’t look terribly promising.
-Still, the formula is quite simple: make the best fights.
+Whether today’s welterweight division could ever spawn a similarly memorable string of tilts remains to be seen, but at the moment things don’t look promising.
+Still, the formula is simple: make the best fights.

-Yes, at this point, all of that seems very unlikely as so many of these top talents appear content to step through the ropes once or twice a year and while the competing promoters avoid each other, but the point is that if the sport can just start making some of the best matches, who knows what they could unfold.
-Once the dominos start to fall and the fights start getting made and the boxers finally wake up to the fact that the clock is ticking on their respective careers, we might just luck out and get some great battles and exciting rivalries to remember in the years to come.
-Certainly Errol Spence vs Manny Pacquiao is huge step in the right direction.
-As are the rumblings of a possible Crawford vs Porter match-up.
+Yes, at this point, all of that seems very unlikely as so many of these top talents appear content to step through the ropes once or twice a year and while the competing promoters avoid each other, but the point is that if the sport can just start making some of the best matches, who knows what they could lead to.
+Once the dominos start to fall, and the fights start getting made, and the boxers finally wake up to the fact that the clock is ticking on their respective careers, we might just luck out and get some great battles and rivalries to remember in the years to come.
 And just maybe, one day twenty years from now, someone will be inspired to pick up a keyboard and reminisce fondly about how their favourite series of welterweight fights once kicked off.
 Though they won’t have them saved on a dusty VHS collection in the loft. — Matthew O’Brien